car-api-team/carapi-php-sdk/README.md

 ### Other Options

 You may also set `httpVersion` and `encoding`.
-The HTTP version defaults to 1.1 and we recommend keeping at that level.
-Encoding is off by default, but GZIP is supported.
+The HTTP version defaults to 1.1 and we recommend keeping it at that version.
+Encoding is off by default, but GZIP is supported (note: you will need the zlib extension loaded).
 Example:

 ```php
 $sdk = \CarApiSdk\CarApi::build([